brian-j-smith/Mamba.jl/doc/examples/dogs.rst

 Dogs: Loglinear Model for Binary Data
 -------------------------------------

-An example from OpenBUGS :cite:`openbugs:2014:ex1` and Kalbfleisch :cite:`kalbfleisch:1985:PSI` concerning the Solomon-Wynne experiment on dogs.
+An example from OpenBUGS :cite:`openbugs:2014:ex1`, Lindley and Smith :cite:`lindley:1972:BEL`, and Kalbfleisch :cite:`kalbfleisch:1985:PSI` concerning the Solomon-Wynne experiment on dogs.
 In the experiment, 30 dogs were subjected to 25 trials.
 On each trial, a barrier was raised, and an electric shock was administered 10 seconds later if the dog did not jump the barrier.

 Model
 ^^^^^